 Coca Cola.
 What image comes to mind?
 Surely, right now, you’re not picturing a clown with pink and blue hair.
-No, the very first thing you think about when I say Coke is the signature red and white of Coca Cola’s branding.
+No, the very first thing you think about when I say Coke is the signature red and white of Coca Cola’s logo design.
 Paired perhaps with the fizzy brown bubbles that we all love.

 This is the power that a good brand logo can hold.
 If that hasn’t sold you on the idea of a logo yet, think about this.
 Imagine that you are in China, or Thailand, or Russia, where you can’t understand a single thing on any of the signs.
 You spot a big, yellow M, and you feel immediate relief.
 McDonald’s!
 Thank goodness, this is food you know, at least!